 Every Squarespace template can display your photographs, illustrations, or designs in innovative ways.
 The three primary methods for displaying image sets are Index Pages, Gallery Pages, and Gallery Blocks.
 This section covers the key differences and how each method relates to portfolio design.

-Index Pages are available in specific templates and offer unique opportunities for displaying content.
-Both Avenue and Flatiron's Index Pages feature grids of thumbnails, allowing you to organize multiple Gallery Pages into a cohesive presentation.
-This is a great way to show off series of photos, paintings, or projects.
+Depending on your template, you can use Index Pages to display content in unique layouts.
+For example, use Avenue and Flatiron's Index Pages to display multiple Gallery Pages as a grid of thumbnail images.
+This is a great way to show off series of photos, paintings, or projects in a cohesive presentation.

 For example, Gallery Pages viewed through Avenue's Index Page will feature a stacked column of images and a description, while Gallery Pages viewed alone use a slideshow design.

-Since Index Pages offer layouts and features not available elsewhere, it's good to determine whether a specific Index Page style works for your portfolio and then build your site around that central feature.
+Since Index Pages have layouts and features not available elsewhere, it's good to determine whether a specific Index Page style works for your portfolio and then build your site around that central feature.